The holiday season is here, which means that gatherings with family and friends become the highlight of our calendars.

-If you’re hosting the holiday, you know that a lot of planning and preparation are needed to successfully pull it off.
+If you’re hosting any gatherings, you know that a lot of planning and preparation are needed to successfully pull it off.
 So while your guest list and meal may be all planned out, one uninvited guest you certainly don’t want showing up to the festivities is a sewer or drain backup.

 Read on for five easy tips to prevent a holiday backup and keep things flowing all holiday season long.

-Make sure you do this with water continuously running through it, until it is clear.
+After disposing of food scraps, run the disposal for at least 20-30 seconds with a continuous flow of water.
+This ensures thorough clearing without overloading the disposal.
 It’s best not to pack the disposal first then turn it on as this causes the disposal to work harder than usual and oftentimes leads to clogs.

-If you have one or more slow drains in your home before hosting the holiday, it’s a wise idea to call in a professional to take a look at them.
-The increased water usage and bathroom usage could signal a big danger if not taken care of before your guests arrive.
+Prior to hosting guests, it’s a good idea to call in a professional to take a look at any slow drains in your home.
+The increased water usage and bathroom usage could become a minor or major catastrophe if not taken care of before your guests arrive.

-This will help prevent hair clogs and allows drains to clear.
+Encourage a 15-minute interval between showers.
+This will help prevent hair clogs and the build up of soap residue, and will allow drains to clear efficiently.
 Doing this not only ensures there’s enough hot water for all guests, it also ensures that the shower drain is fully drained and cleared of all hair and soap residue from the previous user, so things don’t begin to build up and eventually cause a backup.

 Help from the Drain & Sewer Pros!

-Hosting a holiday party can be stressful.
-Give yourself one less thing to worry about by following these helpful tips.
+Hosting a holiday party can be stressful, so give yourself one less thing to worry about by following our helpful tips.
 And if you do experience a backup or need sewer or drain cleaning?
 Give us a call!
 Our drain and sewer service pros are always ready to swing by and save the day!